 First, mix matcha powder, your latte milk of choice, and sweetener thoroughly using one of the 5 methods to make a matcha latte.

-Pour the matcha mixture into an ice cube tray or silicone ice cube mold and transfer to the freezer.
+Pour the matcha mixture into an ice cube tray or silicone ice cube mold and transfer it to the freezer.
 I pour the blender contents into a liquid measuring cup with a spout for easy pouring.

 These trays fit exactly 2 cups of matcha latte each.